Arne117/A2-hcds-hcc-FU-WS_20/README.md

 # `A2` - Reproducibility Workflow - Monthly Wikipedia traffic

 ## Project goal
-The goal of this assignment is to construct, analyze, and publish a data set of the monthly traffic on Wikipedia.
+The goal of this project is to construct, analyze, and publish a data set of the monthly traffic on Wikipedia.

+## Data sources
+We use Wikipedia traffic data from January 2008 until October 2020 collect from two different APIs:

+1. The **Legacy Pagecounts API** ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end)) provides access to desktop and mobile traffic data from December 2007 through July 2016.
+1. The **Pageviews API** ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end)) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through last month.

+## Special considerations
+- The data from the legacy page count API and the new page view API overlap from July 2015 to July 2016.
+- The legacy page count API included traffic from bots and crawlers.
+The new page view API should resemble organic traffic.
 # Replication
 ## Getting started